Heavy Menstrual PeriodsSkip to the navigation

 What causes heavy periods?

-A change in hormones .
+- A change in hormones .
 Normally one of your ovaries releases an egg during your menstrual cycle.
 This is called ovulation .
-When you don't ovulate, your hormone levels can get out of balance.
-When this happens, it can affect the lining in your uterus and may cause heavy bleeding.
+If you don't ovulate, your hormone levels can get out of balance.
+This can affect the lining in your uterus and may cause heavy bleeding.

 How are heavy periods diagnosed?